pkarisa/Akan-Naming/README.md

  MM -  is the Month

  DD - is the Day of the month
- * output to be given should be Akan name
+ * output to be given should be day you were born and Akan name

 ### Contact Information